lokimeyburg/lokimeyburg.github.io/_posts/2015-04-25-objectively-prioritizing-requirements-features.md

 ### Impact

 The last variable in our calculation is "impact".
 What value does this provide to the customer?
 What does it cost us if we don’t do it?
-The impact score is a number from 1 to 5.
+[Which principles are most important to your team?](/2014/09/16/product-principles.html) The impact score is a number from 1 to 5.
 It’s important that you sit down with your team and come to an agreement about what each number means.
 Here's an example of how you might define impact:

 - 5 points: Won’t buy without this feature.
 We lose a premium customer.
 - 4 points: Customer loses time or money.
 We lose a regular customer.